 The OpenEMR maintainers addressed all vulnerabilities and hardened the application further:

-• A combination of sessions and CSRF checks are used to patch the arbitrary file read vulnerability and to restrict the installation process more.
+- A combination of sessions and CSRF checks are used to patch the arbitrary file read vulnerability and to restrict the installation process more.
 An unauthenticated attacker must go through the installation steps in the correct order.
 When a config file already exists in an installed OpenEMR instance, the setup process fails in the first step.
-In the future, it is planned to remove the need for mysqli.allow_local_infile=On (0ea6e580).
+In the future, it is planned to remove the need for

-• To prevent the Local File Inclusion vulnerability, the user-controlled parameter is sanitized by a regex, allowing only alphanumeric chars, to prevent path traversal.
+for an HTML entity into an entity.
+As a result, escaping the context is no longer possible, which prevents the XSS vulnerability (4b915404). - To prevent the Local File Inclusion vulnerability, the user-controlled parameter is sanitized by a regex, allowing only alphanumeric chars, to prevent path traversal.
 The file upload feature now checks for PHP extensions (10b3cb3b).

 OpenEMR cannot always guarantee that the setup process will completely delete the installation files.
 If you develop an application with a built-in setup flow, you must decide whether you deliberately keep them (in the case of OpenEMR) or try to delete them.
 In any case, you should always check if the application is already installed first.
 If so, the execution should be terminated as soon as possible.
 Moreover, always try to sanitize every user input and apply the respective sanitizer in the specific context.